userver-framework/userver/scripts/docs/en/userver/tutorial/http_caching.md

 Our cache @ref md_en_userver_component_system "component" should have the following fields:
 * Reference to HTTP client, that is required to make HTTP requests
-* URL to the incremental update handle
-* URL to the full update handle
+* URL to the incremental and full update handle
 * String with last update time from remote.
 This string used only from the components::CachingComponentBase::Update overload and it is guaranteed
   @ref md_en_userver_caches "that Update is not called concurrently", so there